Why 6-mark questions are different

 Question: Describe how a nerve impulse is transmitted across a synapse.
 [6 marks]

-A Level 2 answer typically includes the neurotransmitter crossing and binding but misses the calcium ion step or the breakdown/reabsorption step.
+A Level 2 answer typically includes the neurotransmitter crossing and binding but misses the calcium ion step or the breakdown and reabsorption step.

 Common mistakes that cost marks